 Tuesday, November 19, 2013

 Throughout history, water has transformed cultures and landscapes.
 And across faiths, water plays a role in almost every sacred text.
-On November 19, 2013, faith and conservation leaders from across the Commonwealth will come together to consider and strategically discuss water quality through the lens of faith, and together, our discoveries will act as not only a catalyst for greater mutual understanding, but also the forging of salient partnerships, as we collectively work together toward a saved Bay.
+On November 19, 2013, faith and conservation leaders from across the Commonwealth came together to consider and strategically discuss water quality through the lens of faith, and together, our discoveries will act as not only a catalyst for greater mutual understanding, but also the forging of salient partnerships, as we collectively work together toward a saved Bay.

-During Living Waters: An Interfaith Summit we will:
+During Living Waters: An Interfaith Summit we:

-- reconnect with the wonder of water;
+- reconnected with the wonder of water;

 Living Waters: An Interfaith Summit is the result of the collective work of CBF and various organizations representing both the faithful and environmental communities of Virginia.
 The event is being facilitated by the Institute for Environmental Negotiation and brought to you in partnership with the following organizations: